-The family will be allowed to copy any documents related to the hearing at a cost of \$.25 per pageno cost to the family.
-The family must request discovery of PHA documents no later than 12:00 p.m. on the business day prior to the scheduled hearing date.
+The family will be allowed to copy any documents related to the hearing at no cost to the family.
+The family must request discovery of PHA-COC documents no later than 12:00 p.m. on the business day prior to the scheduled hearing date.

-If the hearing will be conducted remotely, the PHA will compile a hearing packet, consisting of all documents the PHA intends to produce at the informal hearing.
-The PHA will mail copies of the hearing packet to the family, the family's representatives, if any, and the hearing officer at least three days before the scheduled remote informal hearing.
-The original hearing packet will be in the possession of the PHA representative and retained by the PHA.
+If the hearing will be conducted remotely, the PHACOC -will compile a hearing packet, consisting of all documents the PHACOC -intends to produce at the informal hearing.
+The PHACOC -will email or mail copies of the hearing packet to the family, the family's representatives, if any, and the hearing officer at least three-two days before the scheduled remote informal hearing.
+The original hearing packet will be in the possession of the PHACOC -representative and retained by the PHACOC.